carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 - "Directory names in a path are separated with `/` on Unix, but `\\` on Windows."
 - "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 ---
+> ## The Unix Shell
+>
+> This episode will be a quick introduction to the Unix shell, only the bare minimum required to use the cluster.
+>
+> The Software Carpentary '[Unix Shell](https://swcarpentry.github.io/shell-novice/)' lesson covers the subject in more depth, we recommend you check it out.
+>
+{: .callout}

 The part of the operating system responsible for managing files and directories is called the **file system**.